Fedimint-Prediction-Markets/webimint-rs-prediction-markets/docs/usage/README.md

 ### New Market Tab
 ![](./assets/new_market1.png)

 This tab allows users to create new markets.
 Above is an example market representing the NFL Super Bowl.
-Market terms and operation is discussed more in the [view market tab](#view-market-tab) section.
+Market terms are discussed more in the [view market tab](#view-market-tab) section.
+In this example, my client has complete control over payout.

 ![](./assets/new_market2.png)

 Above shows an example of a new market with a threshold payout.
-2 of the 3 payout controls (self, alice, and bob) must agree on the payout before it occurs.
+2 of the 3 payout controls must agree on the payout before it occurs.

 ### View Market Tab
 ![](./assets/view_market1.png)